 Accused of a crime he did not commit and not willing to accept a guilty plea, Kalief Browder spent three years on Rikers Island, primarily in solitary confinement, while awaiting trial.
 Two years after his release, he committed suicide –he was 22 years old.

 Kalief Browder’s life has come to symbolize all that is wrong with policing and the soul-grinding policies of the American penal system.
 This lesson plan will use his life as a nexus to explore media representation, racial criminalization, and judicial inequality; and how these topics can serve to broaden social conversations and classroom instruction on a variety of topics: social and government studies, media studies, and criminal justice.
 Click here to preview and download this lesson plan

 The Fire This Time

 Jesmyn Ward is the author of the novel Where the Line Bleeds and the novel Salvage the Bones, which won the 2011 National Book Award.
 An associate professor of creative writing at Tulane University, Ward also wrote the memoir Men We Reaped.
-With her fourth book, The Fire This Time, Ward has assembled a powerful collection of work by contemporary writers of African descent.
+With her fourth book, The Fire This Time, Ward has assembled a powerful collection of works by contemporary writers of African descent.
 Divided into three parts, Legacy, Reckoning, and Jubilee, The Fire This Time examines the #BlackLivesMatter Movement and is an homage to James Baldwin.

 Ward works in the African tradition of call and response, recognizing Baldwin’s 1963 Fire as a call that the author-activist issued through time and across Movements to his literary descendants.
 Those descendants, Gen X and Millennial writers like Edwidge Danticat, Rachel Kaadzi Ghansah, Emily Raboteau, and Mitchell S. Jackson, respond, with meaningful reflections, stirring meditations, and calls to action, all collected in Ward’s 21st century Fire.
 Click here to preview and download this lesson plan